abhinavabcd/QuizApp_server/README.md

-1. Launch mongoDB. there is a one click deploy on google compute, but it will cost you.
+1. Launch mongoDB. there is a one click deploy on google compute, but it will cost you price.
 2. Configure Config.py , change the dbServer address to point to mongoDb.
 3. launch with
+	- nohup sudo python server.py --port=80 --serverId=master --serverAddr=http://quizapp.yourserver.com >/dev/null &

+# you might want to initialize first the first time launch by

-	- python server.py --port=8085 --serverId=<UNIQUE_SERVER-ID-ANYTHING> ( --serverIp="internalip.yourserver.com:port" )
+	- nohup sudo python server.py --port=80 --isFirstInit --serverId=master --serverAddr=http://quizapp.yourserver.com >/dev/null &

-(you may also need the GCM key for the notifications to work , from your cloud project create a public access key for server applications. copy that key and place it in Constants.py GCM key.
-)
+4. The web management Ui is yet to be done.
+5. To remove an server instance you have to delete the entry from Db  from the "servers" collection.(This is a little insecure)
+ 	- get any secret key from the "secret_keys" collection.
+ 	-use to reload web server map in all instances.

 ##Loading data to server
 5. You will have to download Configure load_spreadsheet.py.